 Scrolling through the bedding section of any home décor site can be dizzying, to say the least.
 With product offerings running the gamut from comforters to quilts, what's a dweller to choose?
-Luckily, we have some friends that know a thing or two about bedding.
+Luckily, we have some friends who know a thing or two about bedding.

 Meet the Expert

 Quilt vs. Comforter

 Before settling on one over the other, it's important to consider your aesthetic and sleeping preferences.
 Do you prefer a luxe, lofty appearance?
 Do you usually run warm at night?
 As both comforters and quilts have pros and cons, these can all be deciding factors when shopping for bedding.

 "Traditionally, quilts are flatter and often have a more condensed filling, whereas comforters are loftier," Spampanato explains.
 Quilts are lighter-weight and more comparable to blankets, with a thin layer of fill inside.
 Elks describes a quilt as more of a decorative piece rather than a basic bedding necessity.
 Quilts can also consist of different fabrics pieced together to create a pattern.

 On the other hand, comforters are an essential bedding piece, typically stuffed with down or down alternatives.
 "As down and down alternatives are efficient at trapping heat, comforters are great for a fluffier, warmer sleep experience," Elks says.

 If you're looking for a warm, lofty sleep experience, similar to one you'd experience in a luxe hotel, adding a comforter to your bed is key.
 "Comforters, with their lofty appearance, fit well in contemporary spaces and can be a nice way to add texture to any bed," Spampanato says.

 A comforter is a large pouch of soft fabric to adorn your bed, typically filled with fibers like wool, silk, cotton, or polyester.